• Skip to primary navigation

 Equipment

-To make the chicken katsu, you will need a knife, cutting board, meat tenderizer, large zip-top bag, mixing bowls, like this glass mixing bowl set, shallow dishes, fry pan or dutch oven, and cooling rack.
+To make the chicken katsu, you will need a knife, cutting board, meat tenderizer, large zip-top bag, mixing bowls, shallow dishes, fry pan or dutch oven, and cooling rack.

 To make the Japanese curry, you will also need a measuring cup and spoon; a dutch oven or pot with a thick bottom, a wooden spoon, and a ladle.